wifinigel/wiperf/README.md

         # Include files from /etc/network/interfaces.d:
         source-directory /etc/network/interfaces.d/*

-Reboot RPi & verify the RPi has joined the wireless network with iwconfig/ifconfig
+Reboot WLANPi/RPi & verify the it has joined the wireless network with iwconfig/ifconfig

 ## Installation

-With the RPi connected to the Internet, login using the wlanpi user and clone this project:
+With the WLANPi/RPi connected to the Internet, login using the wlanpi user and clone this project:

 ```
         cd ~